tobyli/Screen2Vec/README.md

 To test the prediction accuracy of the GUI embedding, run (from within the UI_embedding directory)

 ```
-python modeltester.py
+python modeltester.py -m "UI2Vec_model.ep120" -v "vocab.py" -ve "vocab_emb.npy" -d <path-to-dataset>
 ```
+- -m/--model, path to the pretrained UI embedding model
+- -d/--dataset, the path to the RICO dataset traces
+- -v/--vocab_path, the path to where the vocab was precomputed
+- -ve/--vocab_embedding_path, path to where the vocab BERT embeddings were precomputed

-To test the prediction accuracy of the Screen embedding, run
+To test the prediction accuracy of the Screen embedding, run (from within the main directory)

 ```
-python modeltester_screen.py
+python modeltester_screen.py -m "Screen2Vec_model_v4.ep120" -v 4 -n 4
 ```
+where -m flags the model to test, -v the model version (4 is standard), and -n the number of predictors used in predictions

 ## Reference

-> Toby Jia-Jun Li*, Lindsay Popowski*, Tom M. Mitchell, and Brad A. Myers.
+>Toby Jia-Jun Li*, Lindsay Popowski*, Tom M. Mitchell, and Brad A. Myers.
 >Screen2Vec: Semantic Embedding of GUI Screens and GUI Components
 >Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI 2021)